mihiarc/parcelpy/TESTING_GUIDE.md

 **Expected Behavior:**
 - Each table shows different column counts and structures
 - Row counts should display (may show "Unknown" for some tables)

+### 3.1. **📊 Database Summary Testing**

+**Prerequisites:** Database connected and table selected

+**What to Test:**
+- [ ] Summary expander appears in sidebar
+- [ ] No errors when expanding summary for any table
+- [ ] Appropriate metrics shown for each table type
+- [ ] Graceful handling of empty tables

+**Test Steps:**
+1. **Test with `database_metadata` table:**
+   - Expand "📊 Summary" in sidebar
+   - Expected: Total records (9), Columns (3), Primary Type, Null Values
+   - Should NOT show county or area metrics

+2. **Test with `nc_parcels` table:**
+   - Expand "📊 Summary" in sidebar
+   - Expected: Total records (100), Counties (1), Area statistics
+   - Should show: Total Area, Avg Area, Min/Max Area in acres

+3. **Test with `parcel_census_data` table:**
+   - Expand "📊 Summary" in sidebar
+   - Expected: Total records (0), basic table info
+   - Should handle empty table gracefully

+4. **Test with `parcel_census_geography` table:**
+   - Expand "📊 Summary" in sidebar
+   - Expected: Total records (50), Counties (1), no area metrics

+**Expected Results:**
+- ✅ No "gisacres not found" or similar column errors
+- ✅ Each table shows relevant metrics based on its schema
+- ✅ Empty tables handled without errors
+- ✅ Parcel tables show rich area and county statistics
+- ✅ Non-parcel tables show appropriate basic metrics

 ---